 How do I complain to HMRC?

 If you are not happy with HM Revenue & Customs’ (HMRC) service or the way they have treated you, you may wish to make a complaint.
-We explain how to make a complaint to HMRC in this section.
+On this page, we explain how to make a complaint to HMRC.
 We also explain how to take matters further, if your complaint is not settled immediately to your satisfaction and what compensation you may seek if things have been handled badly.

 If you disagree with a decision that HMRC have made, you may be able to make an appeal.